j-fu/SimplexGridFactory.jl/docs/src/api.md

 ```

 ## Test plots
-Ccurrently only for PyPlot.
+Currently only for PyPlot.
 For plotting
 grids, see [GridVisualize.jl](https://github.com/j-fu/GridVisualize.jl).

 ```@autodocs